-The population of the Kāpiti Coast District at the 2013 census was 49,104.
-This was an increase of 6.3% since 2006.
+The population of the Kāpiti Coast District at the 2018 census was 53,673.
+This was an increase of 9.3% since 2013.
 Most people live between the State Highway and the beach in townships at Paraparaumu, Waikanae and Ōtaki.

-To find our more about expected population growth in the Kāpiti Coast District, the Population Forecast presents information on drivers of population change in the community and forecasts how the population, age structure and household types will change each year between 2013 and 2043.
+To find out more about expected population growth in the Kāpiti Coast District, the Population Forecast presents information on drivers of population change in the community and forecasts how the population, age structure and household types will change each year between 2013 and 2043.
 These forecasts are designed to provide community groups, Council, investors, businesses, students and the general public with knowledge to make confident decisions about the future.
-These forecasts were last updated in February 2017 by .id the population experts, on behalf of Kāpiti Coast District Council.
+Please note that work is currently underway to revise population forecasts for the district.

 Also available are annual economic profiles that provide information on the value, employment, industries and skills of the Kāpiti economy, and quarterly urban development capacity reports that monitor a number of indicators including population projections, land and building supply and housing affordability.